Knowledge base

 - … ARE REDIRECTED when all redirection addresses are hosted by Infomaniak.

-- Emails not considered as spam ARE REDIRECTED, including to Gmail but beware in this case of this particular situation.
+- Emails not considered spam ARE REDIRECTED, including to Gmail but beware in this case of this particular situation.

 ⚠ Redirection addresses that can be added per email address :